Neeha-Beerkur/assignment02-Beerkur/README.md

  | United states | It has most beautiful and unique national parks | 60days |
  | UAE | We can visit for largest building in the world called Burj khalifa | 10days |
  | Maldives | we can take part in several adventerous activities | 20days |

+ ---

+ # Pithy Quotes
+ >I think that God, in creating man, somewhat overestimated his ability.   -*Oscar wilde*

+ >I went for years not finishing anything.
+Because, of course, when you finish something you can be judged.   -*Stephen king*